Cepel – Electrical Energy Research CenterVisit website

 • (ii) Power arc tests on insulator strings for transmission lines; internal arc tests on metal enclosed switchgear and control gear; pressure relief tests on surge arresters

 • (iii) Short circuit tests on distribution and power transformers and potential transformers

 • (iv) Short time withstand current tests on reactors, current transformers, metal enclosed switchgear and control gear, ducts, cables, transmission line space-dumpers and other equipment.

 Temperature rise tests on switchgear and control gear assemblies, ducts, disconnectors, or any other low and high voltage equipment, test current up to 50 kA continuously.

-Making and breaking of short circuit current on breakers, fuses, switches, contactors and other equipment, in the range of 110 V to 3500 V (3-phase) or 110 V to 6000 V (1-phase) with power up to 120 MVA; short-time withstand current on current transformers, reactors, switchgear and control gear assemblies, disconnectors and earthing switches, cables and other equipment; maximum current depends on the impedance of the equipment to be tested and can attain up to 230 kA; Lightning DC current effects on optical ground wires (OPGW).
+Making and breaking of short circuit current on breakers, fuses, switches, contactors and other equipment, in the range of 110 V to 3500 V (3-phase) or 110 V to 6000 V (1-phase) with power up to 120 MVA; short-time withstand current on current transformers, reactors, switchgear and control gear assemblies, disconnectors and earthing switches, cables and other equipment; maximum current of 230 kA; Lightning DC current effects on optical ground wires (OPGW).